irissorg/gypsy-traveller-intersectionality/content/05 voices/index.md

 ## Footnotes

-1 Our resource has used the term 'Scottish Gypsy/Traveller', which is in line with the Scottish Government's official recognised terminology.
-However, it is important to note that not all families accept this terminology with some preferring to be defined as 'Nawken' (Donaldson, 2020), ‘Traveller’ (Tammi & Cadger, 2017) and 'Torikker' (MacDonald, 2009).

-2 ‘the explanation of something by a man, typically to a woman, in a manner regarded as condescending or patronizing.’
+1 ‘the explanation of something by a man, typically to a woman, in a manner regarded as condescending or patronizing.’
 (Oxford Languages)